• Skip to main content

 Cursillo

-The Cursillo Movement is a powerful instrument of renewal in the Church.
+The Cursillo movement is a powerful instrument of renewal in the Church.
 Its aim is to concentrate on the Person and teachings of Jesus Christ.
 It begins on Thursday evening and ends the following Sunday night with those attending working together and listening to talks given by priests and lay persons.

 Russ and Terrie Rohrer